A show in which musicians and other creators talk about the songs that shaped who they are.

 Each episode is rooted in an individual's story about overcoming a personal hurdle related to one of these systemic issues.
 It might be homelessness, drug abuse, or a post-incarceration employment struggle.
 This narrative engages the listener throughout the program as concerned stakeholders, local non-profits, academics, authors, and politicians also hear the testimonial and offer their best solutions.

 "Living Questions" is a monthly series on Maryland Morning that explores religion and ethics in contemporary life.
 Tom Hall talks to scholars and clergy, believers and non-believers about how different faith traditions influence and inform our personal and collective lives.
 Maryland Morning is partnering on ?Living Questions? with the Institute for Islamic, Christian and Jewish Studies , an organization that for nearly 30 years has worked to cultivate religious literacy and inter-faith understanding.

-Monday-Friday from noon-1:00, Tom Hall's talking about what's on your mind, and what matters most to Marylander's: the latest news, local and national politics, education and the environment, popular culture and the arts, sports and science, race and religion, movies and medicine.
+Monday-Friday from noon-1:00, Tom Hall and his guests are talking about what's on your mind, and what matters most to Marylanders: the latest news, local and national politics, education and the environment, popular culture and the arts, sports and science, race and religion, movies and medicine.
 We welcome your questions and comments.
-E-mail us at email@example.com.
+E-mail us at [email protected]

 Catch On the Record, hosted by Sheilah Kast, weekdays from 9:30 to 10:00 am, following NPR's Morning Edition.
 We'll discuss the issues that affect your life and bring you thoughtful and lively conversations with the people who shape those issues -- business people, public officials, scholars, artists, authors, WYPR reporters and other journalists who can take us inside the story.
 If you want to share a comment, question, or an idea for an interview you?d like to hear, email us at [email protected]